nanajjar/uncc_cs2-pretext-project/notes/master-guide.md

 ### 1.3 Incorporating the Email’s Vision

+> **Clarification (Chapter Continuity & Python-Centric):**
+>
+> * Even though the course transitions to Java, our **Design Recipe** materials should be *Python-centric* unless explicitly focusing on Java syntax.
+> * We will maintain ongoing examples/scenarios (e.g., Audrey's Music Library) in Python, adding short Java previews *as needed* to highlight typed OOP concepts, but **not** requiring Java proficiency to grasp the design-recipe steps.
+> * Authors introducing new concepts (like method/function contracts, preconditions, or postconditions) should continue building from **Audrey's** story or similarly consistent examples.
+> * Hands-on exercises should reflect step-by-step coding in Python first, while preserving a constructive narrative style; any Java demonstration is purely a preview and does not replace the Python-based explanation.

 From the course coordinator’s email (summarized here), the core concept is to run two parallel “tracks”:

 * Track A focuses on the design recipe and conceptual OOP thinking.
 We leverage students’ existing Python knowledge to illustrate design principles—e.g., data definitions, test-first examples—before layering on Java specifics.